Elahep/B.tryoni_PopGenomics/2-population_structure/IBD/README.md

 To identify whether genetic divergence is represented as discrete clusters or continuous clines, we used the R package conStruct v.
 1.0.5.
 We need two input files for running conStruct: a matrix of allele frequency for each individual and a matrix of pairwise geographic distances between all samples.

-A matrix of allele frequency was created using structure2conStruct function of the R package conStruct:
+A matrix of allele frequency was created using structure2conStruct function of the R package conStruct (note that the header line, as well as the first line containing the loci IDs, should be removed from the structure file):

 ```
 library(conStruct)